Sections in this article:

 Fractals are mesmerizing and intricate geometric patterns that exhibit self-similar properties across different scales.
 These complex structures are found ubiquitously in nature, and also used in art, mathematics, and various scientific fields.
 They are characterized by their repetition, detail, and the emergence of similar patterns when zoomed in or out.

-At its core, a fractal is a mathematical set that displays self-similarity, meaning that when you magnify a part of the fractal, it often resembles the whole.
+At its core, a fractal is a mathematical set that displays self-similarity, meaning that when you magnify a part of the fractal, it closely resembles the whole in some ways.
 This property creates theoretically infinite complexity within a finite space, meaning that you could continue zooming in forever and there would still be just as much detail to see, and it would look similar to the views at other scales.

 Fractional dimension is another property of fractals.
 If you imagine a piece of string, that has one dimension, which means one direction you can move along.
 If you bend the string into increasingly complex shapes, you can imagine that an infinite number of bends would completely fill a two-dimensional plane, becoming like the surface of a sheet of paper.
 Fractals have dimensions which are fractions, not whole numbers, such as being somewhere between a line and a flat surface, so in between one and two dimensions.